nim-lang/nimble/readme.markdown

-A Nimble project includes a *source directory*, containing at most one primary source file, which shares the same name as the project itself (as well as the project's nimble file).
+A Nimble project includes a *source directory*, containing at most one primary source file, which shares the same name as the project itself (as well as the project's .nimble file).
 In most cases this source directory will also be the root directory of the whole project.
 In all cases, the root directory will contain the .nimble file.